 All cryptocurrency exchanges involve the exchange of some type of fiat currency into cryptocurrency (and vice versa).
-At the same time, however, cryptocurrency exchanges come in many different shapes and flavours.
-Some are compatible with different fiat currencies and cryptocurrencies, and others vary by language, transaction limits, or fees, but one of the most distinguishing features, decentralisation, is especially unique to blockchain projects and cryptocurrency exchanges.
+At the same time, however, cryptocurrency exchanges come in many different shapes and sizes.
+Some are compatible with different fiat currencies and cryptocurrencies, and others vary by language, transaction limits, or fees.
+But one of the most distinguishing features, decentralisation, is especially unique to blockchain projects and cryptocurrency exchanges.

-Decentralised exchanges are starkly different from their centralised counterparts, but in order to truly understand what sets them apart, we first need to set the table and address the basics of centralised exchanges.
+Decentralised exchanges are very different from their centralised counterparts, but in order to truly understand what sets them apart, we first need to set the table and address the basics of centralised exchanges.

 What does it mean to be a centralised cryptocurrency exchange?

 If you have any experience in this area, you’re probably much more familiar with centralised exchanges than decentralised ones.
 The most popular cryptocurrency exchanges in use today and the recent past are centralised exchanges; think Coinbase, Gemini, Kraken, Binance, etc.